syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ## Expanding or collapsing the groups

 By default, you can view the records in each group by expanding its group caption.
+Also you can allow end-user to expand or collapse the groups by setting [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) to `true`.

+{% tabs %}
+{% highlight xaml %}

+AllowGroupExpandCollapse="True"

+{% endhighlight %}
+{% highlight c# %}
+this.dataGrid.AllowGroupExpandCollapse = true;
+{% endhighlight %}
+{% endtabs %}

+### Programmatically expanding or collapsing the groups

 You can allow end-user to expand or collapse the groups programmatically at runtime.

-### Programmatically expanding or collapsing the groups

 #### Expand or collapse all the Groups